Omar Sharif: Early life

-His father, Yusef Chalhoub, a precious-woods merchant, moved to the port city of Alexandria with his mother in the early 20th century from Zahle.
+His father, Yusef Chalhoub, a precious woods merchant, moved to the port city of Alexandria with his mother in the early 20th century from Zahlé.
 Sharif was later born in Alexandria.
 His family moved to Cairo when he was four.
 His mother, Claire Saada, was a noted society hostess, in whose house Egypt's King Farouk was a regular visitor prior to his deposition in 1952.

-In his youth, Sharif studied at Victoria College, Alexandria, where he showed a talent for languages.
+In his youth, Sharif studied at Victoria College, Alexandria, where he showed a talent for languages, He befriended fellow actor Ahmed Ramzy and Youssef Chahine in school.
 He later graduated from Cairo University with a degree in mathematics and physics.
 He worked for a while in his father's precious wood business before beginning his acting career in Egypt.
 In 1955, he adopted the stage name "Omar Sharif".
 He married fellow Egyptian actress Faten Hamama.

 It has been widely reported that Sharif studied acting at the Royal Academy of Dramatic Art in London, but the academy told Al Jazeera that this was not true.